-we will reinstate the Death Benefit for that Insured Person by 100% of the Living Benefit we have paid, provided the Insured Person survives for 14 days.
+- Insured Person suffering a Specified Medical Event as listed in the table on page 25 (except for Advancement Benefit conditions); and - date we receive claim forms in relation to the Specified Medical Event, we will reinstate the Death Benefit for that Insured Person by 100% of the Living Benefit we have paid, provided the Insured Person survives for 14 days.
 In addition, any premium payable on the reinstated Death Benefit will be waived for the life of the Policy.
-This will occur without you having to provide further evidence of health, occupation or pastimes.
+This will occur without you having to provide any further information about the Insured Person.

-18.2 The following conditions apply to the Double Living Benefit, and the Death Benefit that has been reinstated:
+- 18.2 The following conditions apply to the Double Living Benefit, and the Death Benefit that has been reinstated: - You cannot reinstate more than the Living Benefit we have paid. - You cannot exercise this benefit if a claim for a Terminal Ilness Benefit or TPD Benefit (or similar benefit) has been paid, or is in progress for the Insured Person.

-- you cannot reinstate more than the Living Benefit we have paid; - you cannot exercise this benefit if a claim for a Terminal Illness Benefit or TPD Benefit (or similar benefit) has been paid, or is in progress for the Insured Person; - the Future Insurability Benefit, Business Cover Benefit and CPI increases do not apply to the reinstated Death Benefit sum insured; - the same underwriting assessment and exclusions that we originally applied to the Insured Person's Death Benefit will apply to the reinstated Death Benefit; - if this benefit is not selected at the time of the original application, you will be subject to further underwriting assessment; - the Death Benefit sum insured will be automatically reinstated once the Insured Person is eligible.
-You must decline the reinstatement in writing within 30 days of the reinstatement if you do not wish to have the Death Benefit reinstated; - this option is not available if the Multi-Link Benefit is selected; - this benefit is not available after it has been exercised; - if the Double Living Benefit applies, the Living Buy Back Benefit is not available; and - this benefit ends on the review date on or following the Insured Person's 65th birthday.
+- The Future Insurability Benefit, Business Cover Benefit and CPI increases do not apply to the reinstated Death Benefit. - The same underwriting assessment and exclusions that we originally applied to the Insured Person's Death Benefit will apply to the reinstated Death Benefit. - If this benefit is not selected at the time of the original application, you will be subject to further underwriting assessment. - The Death Benefit sum insured will be automatically reinstated once the Insured Person is eligible.
+You must decline the reinstatement in writing within 30 days of the reinstatement if you do not wish to have the Death Benefit reinstated. - This option is not available if the Multi-Link Benefit is selected. - This benefit is not available after it has been exercised. - If the Double Living Benefit applies, the Living Buy Back Benefit is not available. - This benefit ends on the review date on or following the Insured Person's 65th birthday.